narbehaj/ssl-checker/README.md

 `-j, --json ` Use this if you want to only have the result in JSON

 `-a, --analyze` This argument will include security analyze on the certificate.
 Takes more time.
 No result means failed to analyze.

-`-p, --pretty ` Use this with `-j` to print indented and human readable JSON

 `-h, --help`	Shows the help and exit